jbloomlab/neutcurve/docs/hillcurve_example.rst

     ...       f"The midpoint (m) is {curve.midpoint:.3g}\n"
     ...       f"The slope (Hill coefficient)s is {curve.slope:.3g}")
     The top (t) is 1
-    The bottom (b) is -0.0282
+    The bottom (b) is 0
-    The midpoint (m) is 0.0173
+    The midpoint (m) is 0.0167
-    The slope (Hill coefficient)s is 2.33
+    The slope (Hill coefficient)s is 2.5

-Note that the top is exactly 1 because by default it is constrained to that value, whereas the bottom is not quite zero because it is treated a free parameter.
+Note that the top and bottom are one and zero as they were constrained to those values.
 If you want to change whether the top and/or bottom are fixed or fit, you can do that using the `fixtop` and `fixbottom` arguments to :class:`neutcurve.hillcurve.HillCurve` as described in the docs for that class.
 For instance, below we fit the top and fix the